objcio/articles/2015-02-10-gpu-accelerated-machine-vision.md

 So how are these edges calculated?
 The first step in this process is a reduction of a color image to a luminance (grayscale) image.
 Janie Clayton explains how this is calculated in a fragment shader within [her article](/issue-21/gpu-accelerated-image-processing.html), but basically the red, green, and blue components of each pixel are weighted and summed to arrive at a single value for how bright that pixel is.

 Some video sources and cameras provide YUV-format images, rather than RGB.
-The YUV color format splits luminance information (Y) from chrominance (UV), so for inputs like that, a color conversion step can be avoided.
+The YUV color format splits luminance information (Y) from chrominance (UV), so for these types of inputs, a color conversion step can be avoided.
 The luminance part of the image can be used directly.

 Once an image is reduced to its luminance, the edge strength near a pixel is calculated by looking at a 3×3 array of neighboring pixels.
 An image processing calculation performed over a block of pixels involves what is called a convolution kernel.
 Convolution kernels consist of a matrix of weights that are multiplied with the values of the pixels surrounding a central pixel, with the sum of those weighted values determining the final pixel value.